RiverTwilight/Geekits/public/data/article/en-US/about.md

 If you want to support our work, you can also recommend our website to people in need around you.
 A good user group will promote our improvement; or, put forward your valuable opinions to help us improve the website.

+For more information about Geekits, please visit [Geekits User Guide](https://www.ygeeker.com/support/geekits/intro).
-You are also welcome to join the group chat, communicate, discuss and share with everyone.
+You are also welcome to join our community.

 -   Telegram Channel: [@ygeeker](https://t.me/ygeeker)
 -   QQ Group: [923724755](https://i.ibb.co/BGfwRcX/image.png)